- Fee assured

 Annual GP Conference organised in partnership with HLP and Spire Hospital Bristol.

-Talks organised regularly on Gynaecological Cancers, Menstrual disorders, Vulval Disease, Cervical Cancer Screening and Gynaecological Cancer Prevention
+Talks organised regularly on Gynaecological Cancers, Menstrual disorders, Vulval Disease, Cervical Cancer Screening, Gynaecological Cancer Prevention, Gene Mutation, HPV virus

 - Gynaecological Oncology Accreditation Royal College of Obstetrician and Gynaecologist (RCOG) 2013